Bodies of 'executed people' strewn across street in Bucha as Ukraine accuses Russia of war crimes - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Tara John and Nathan Hodge reported from Lviv.
+CNN’s Tara John and Nathan Hodge reported and wrote from Lviv.
 Jonny Hallam reported from Atlanta.
 Amy Cassidy in London and James Frater reported from Brussels.
+Niamh Kennedy reported from London.

 Comments